smaerdlatigid/AnimationAutoencoder/README.md

 # Animation Autoencoder
 Procedurally generate or interpolate between animations for a bipedal humanoid using a multi-pose autoencoder.
 TFlite is used within Unity to create animations in real time.
-The autoencoder is trained on animations from 3D content sites (e.g. https://www.mixamo.com/) and data recorded from a curated list of videos after running a pose estimation algorithm
+The autoencoder is trained on animations from 3D content sites (e.g. https://www.mixamo.com/) and data captured from Azure Kinect Body Tracking SDK.
+Future encoders will be trained on data recorded from a curated list of videos after running a pose estimation algorithm.

 ## Dependencies
 - Python 3+